snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 Or:

 {% highlight c %}
 error = desired_angle - pitch;
 {% endhighlight %}

-Then the controller will attempt to correct that error by modifying the output to the actuator that influences the orientation - in this case brushless motor speed.
+Then the controller will attempt to correct that error by modifying the output to the actuator that influences the orientation - in this case, brushless motor speed.
 It does this by modifying the output by the following.

 $$ pid = K_p e(t) + K_i {\int} e(t) dt + K_d {d\over dt} e(t) $$

-But what does this mean?
+What does all of this mean?

 **Proportional Control:** The actuator output is modified by a value proportional to the error.
-A big error will have a correspondingly large modification to the output.
-This is tuned / controlled with a constant $$ K_p $$.
+A big error will have a correspondingly big modification to the output.
+This is tuned / controlled with a constant $$ K_p $$ gain.
 When using only the proportional component, you will tend to get an oscillating motion around the setpoint.

 $$ p = K_p e(t) $$